 Bath is often said to be the most beautiful town in Britain.
 A great base for a holiday, a popular weekend break destination and even visitable as a day trip from London, the city has lots to offer its visitors.

 This website is an insider’s guide, designed to be a useful resource for holidaymakers planning to stay in Bath.
-Here you’ll find details of the best things to see and do in Bath, as well as recommended excursions from Bath and tips on walks, getting the most from your stay and how to see Bath on a budget, and where to stay – including the best country house hotels nearby.
+Here you’ll find details of the best things to see and do in Bath, as well as recommended excursions from Bath and tips on walks, getting the most from your stay, how to see Bath on a budget, and where to stay – including the best country house hotels nearby.